Hello! It is the blog: How Unique Japan! How are you, everybody?

 The idea is originally from Buddhism in Japan.
 There is a word “U ra bo n e” (please read it with Roman letters) in the scripture, meaning respect for the dead we loved.
 As time passed, the word became Obon.

 Do you remember?
 The Japanese usually idolize spiritual things.
-The Shinto, one of the original religions, can be a good example. (if you don’t know, please check it).
+Shinto, one of the original religions, is a good example.
+(If you don’t know, please check it.)

 What do we do for this event?